-I’ve been doing a bit of learning or Continued Professional Development and was grabbed by this podcast episode featuring this really interesting guy, Dr. Mohammed Alo.
+I’ve been doing a bit of learning or Continued Professional Development on the topic of heart disease, and heart health.
+I was immediately grabbed by this podcast episode featuring this really interesting guy, Dr. Mohammed Alo.

 Dr. Alo is a board-certified cardiologist, certified personal trainer, and natural teacher!
 He specialises in breaking down complicated medical concepts into an easy-to-understand format.
 All of his information is research-backed and science-based.
 As you’ll see from the podcast, Dr. Alo is passionate about health, fitness, diet, nutrition, and weight loss.

 What I was very interested to learn from the podcast was the effects cholesterol has on the health of the obese and unfit when compared to normal weight and fit people.
 It’s counter to what we’ve been led to believe throughout the media over the years, but dietary cholesterol is not a problem on its own.

 Saturated fats raise cholesterol but Dr. Alo, explains that this is nothing to worry about if you’re fit and not overweight.
 This is because leaner and more fit people aren’t badly harmed by higher cholesterol.
 Dr. Alo states, “You can get away with more”.
 It’s still not as good as eating healthy if you’re a fit person.
 He goes on to say that research shows that saturated fat doesn’t significantly increase low-density lipoprotein (LDL) cholesterol or cause cardiovascular disease in fit people in the same way that it does in unfit and overweight people.

 At the other end of the scale, overweight people are at higher risk of heart attack if they eat a lot of the saturated fats that go on to develop LDL cholesterol.